 - Cole Museum of Zoology

 Read about Volunteering at MERL.

 During your time at Reading you will also have the opportunity to develop non-vocational (i.e. non-archaeological) skills, gain new work experiences, and further boost your employability through a diverse range of other placement opportunities.
-The University's Student Employment, Experience and Careers Centre (SEECC) provide all Reading students with information about a wide range of placement opportunities (Student work experience) including:
+The University's Careers, Placements and Experience Centre provides all Reading students with information about a wide range of placement opportunities (Student work experience) including:

 - Summer Enterprise Experience & Discovery internship scheme

 - Community Service Volunteering scheme Student tutoring in schools